Chapter 5 : 5. Distant Hearts

 "Once we get to Hogwarts," he said to his basket of baby rabbits, "we're going to have all the friends we want."

-Also, it's been a while, but I wanted to thank my heart-working betas, ladybirdflying, CambAngst and Patronus Charm for the continued use of their eyes.
+A/N: Hello, reader!
+It's been a while, but I wanted to thank my heart-working betas, ladybirdflying, CambAngst and Patronus Charm for the continued use of their eyes.
 You guys help so much to make these chapters shiny and clean!
-I'm trying to stay on a weekly posting schedule, so if no natural disasters strike my computer, the next chapter will be up by the end of next week.

 Previous Chapter Next Chapter